-Venezuelan, Brooklyn based dancer, performer, dance educator and researcher.
-She holds an MFA in dance from the Escuela Taller de Danza de Caracas (first class honors) a Laureate in Mass Media and journalism from the Universidad Central de Venezuela, a M.A in Mass Media and Social Research from the Universidad Católica Andrés Bello (first class honors) and M.A in performance studies from Tisch School of Arts (New York University)
+Is a Venezuelan, Brooklyn based dancer, performer, dance educator and researcher.
+Her dance works examine liminality in the body by exploring sensory thresholds, the ambiguity and disorientation of intermediate states, inter-body encounters, the transitional status associated with migratory practices, deterritorialization, and the ephemerality of the body in exile.
+Vanessa holds a BFA in dance from the Escuela Taller de Danza de Caracas, a BA in Mass Media and journalism from the Universidad Central de Venezuela, an M.A in Mass Media and Social Research from the Universidad Católica Andrés Bello, and an M.A in performance studies from Tisch School of Arts.

 Her choreographic projects have been presented internationally in venues and locations including Festival de Jóvenes Coreógrafos (Caracas) Dixon Place (NYC), Triskelion Arts Center (NYC), Creators Collective (NYC), Pioneer Works, (NYC) Pontificia Universidad Católica del Perú (Lima), Buenos Aires (Argentina), Movement Research at Judson Church, and Performance Mix Festival 33 New dance Alliance.
 In 2018, she was awarded both a scholarship and a residency at La Caldera (Barcelona), as a part of the Barcelona International Dance Exchange.

 Her dance research shifts between theory and practice, examining dance and performance through her work in journalism, cultural studies and social theory.
 As a dance educator, researcher, and scholar, Vanessa has presented talks and lectures and facilitated workshops in the studio to merge theory and practice..